Lynsey McMillan - Therapist - MSc, PGDIP, MBACP

 - Finding more meaning and purpose in your life

 - Coming to terms with painful experiences, feelings or losses.

 If we agree not to work together, I am happy to suggest other services that may be more appropriate for your needs.

 For more info on Pluralistic therapy please click here - http://www.academia.edu/1842624/A_brief_introduction_to_pluralistic_counselling_and_psychotherapy

 Training, qualifications & experience

-I have 9 years counselling experience (6.5 years post graduate) The majority of this experience has been gained working for a local charitable agency seeing a wide variety of clients on a one to one basis.
-I also have experience facilitating therapeutic groups and currently teach counselling skills part time at the University of Abertay.
-I have specific experience and training in working with emotional eating problems and am a trained facilitator of the Understanding your Eating program http://www.understandingyoureating.co.uk/
+I have been in private practice since 2013 and before that I gained a wealth of experience working for a local charitable agency seeing a wide variety of clients on a one to one basis.
+I also have experience of facilitating therapeutic groups and teaching counselling skills part time at the University of Abertay.
+I have specific expertise in working with emotional eating problems and am a trained facilitator of the Understanding your Eating program http://www.understandingyoureating.co.uk/

 Masters Degree (MSc) in Counselling (1st class) University of Abertay, Dundee.